The process of PRC license renewal used to be complicated and time-consuming.

-It must be noted that female professionals don’t have to wait for their licenses to expire; it can be changed any time they want to as long as they already have their marriage certificate from PSA.
+It must be noted that female professionals don’t have to wait for their licenses to expire; they can be changed any time they want to as long as they already have their marriage certificate from PSA.

-Here’s the step-by-step guide to filing a petition for change of registered name due to changes in marital status:
+Here’s the step-by-step guide to filing a petition for a change of registered name due to changes in marital status:

 1. Complete the requirements

 Here’s a list of the usual requirements when updating your name due to changes in marital status:

 - Duly accomplished Petition for Change of Registered Name Due to Marriage form.
 Fill out this petition form completely and accurately.
 These are some of the details that you’ll be asked to provide: your full name, date of birth, place of birth, month and year when you passed your board exam, name of your husband, date of marriage, and place of marriage;

 - Original marriage certificate/contract (issued by PSA);